JV rewards employee for excellent communication

 Written by Christine Wood

 JV Recruitment’s aim is to provide a people-orientated approach to recruitment in the areas of Construction, Logistics, Manufacturing, and Business Support for permanent, contract or labour hire staffing solutions.
-For more information, or to apply for a job, visit our home
+For more information, or to apply for a job, visit our home page.

 In Australia, it's estimated that 30-40% of the population is neurodivergent, including individuals with autism, ADHD, dyslexia, and more.
 Embracing neurodiversity in the workplace isn't just about inclusivity - it's a smart business strategy that can deliver tangible benefits, particularly in construction, labour hire, and skilled trades, where diverse skill sets are highly valuable.